Bachelor of Social Work - BSW Degree

 - Submit a 3- to 5-page self-assessment paper describing the qualities that will make you a good social worker

-Provided you meet the above requirements, you will be able to enter Candidacy as early as the first semester of your sophomore year.
+Provided you meet the above requirements, you will be able to enter Candidacy as early as the first semester of your sophomore year in the social work program.
 More detailed information on the candidacy application process will be provided by your advisor.

-In addition to required general education courses, BSW students must complete the following courses in order to earn their social work degree.
+In addition to required general education courses, BSW students must complete the following courses in order to earn their bachelors in social work.

 |SWK201||Intoduction to Social Work|

 |SWK203||Difference and Diversity|